 Sheet compost.
 Sheet compost is a mix of aged cow or poultry manure along with dry grass, straw, spoiled hay, and vegetable refuse that is layered on garden beds.
 After winter rains and snow, sheet compost is spaded into the garden in early spring.

 Season close.
 Clean the garden of plant debris and weeds.
-This will ensure there is no place for pests and diseases to over winter in the garden.
-Pest and disease infected refuse should be burned or bagged and disposed of.
+This will ensure there is no place for pests and diseases to overwinter in the garden.
+Pest and disease-infected refuse should be burned or bagged and disposed of.
 Compost weeds that have not set seed along with other spent plants.
 Shred woody stalks before composting.
 If you are not using the cold frame this winter, clean out the frame and line the inside with dry leaves, hay, or straw.
 Close the sash and cover it with straw, aged manure, or earth.
 Take down stakes and trellises; clean and store them for next year.
-Clean and store tools and power equipment before storing for the winter.
+Clean and store tools and power equipment before storing them for the winter.
 Update your crop performance records.

 Spring soil preparation.
 Fall is an excellent time to prepare the garden for spring.
 Add aged cow or horse manure or compost to the garden and turn it under.
 Leave rough clods exposed to sun, rain, frost, and snow during the winter.
 If you are planning a new or larger garden next spring, spade, plow, or break up the new ground now, add lime (to increase the soil pH) and aged manure (a week apart) if needed.